matt-i-laine/duck/README.md

-# duck
+# Duck
-Duck is a Java Annotation for Duck Typing: Implicit Implementation `a la GoLang.
+Duck is a Java Annotation for Duck Typing: Implicit Implementation à la GoLang.